Mma Ramotswe had a detective agency in Africa, at the foot of Kgale Hill.

 You have probably heard of precisely two works set in Botswana.
 This is the one that isn't The Gods Must Be Crazy

-Series of eleven (so far) books, written by Alexander McCall Smith, involving Precious Ramotswe, Botswana's first female detective and therefore number one.
+Series of fourteen (so far) books, written by Alexander McCall Smith, involving Precious Ramotswe, Botswana's first female detective and therefore number one.

 $5 million to film there instead.
 So they did.